GA Mentorship Awards

 Nomination Process

-Each nominee must receive at least 3 nomination letters from three 3 individuals.
+Each nominee must receive at least 3 nomination letters from 3 individuals.
 One of the nominators must be a graduate student or recent graduate (May 2022 or later) who has directly benefited from some aspect of the candidate’s mentoring or advising.
 One of the three nominators will identify as the primary nominator.
 The primary nominator must be a present or former graduate student; associate nominators can include undergraduates or consist of jointly written letters.
-Please submit nominations via this form.
-The deadline is Friday, February 24, 2023, 11:59 p.m.
+Please submit nominations via this form (closed as of deadline).
+The deadline is Friday, February 16th, 2024, 11:59 p.m.
 Email the GA President Chief of Staff if you have questions at chief-ga@berkeley.edu.
 We highly recommend that you notify the faculty member that you are nominating.

 Previous Graduate Student Peer Mentor Awards Winners